eugenividal/Data-Analysis-and-Visualisation-of-Crime-in-Chicago/README.md

 #### How has crime evolved over time in the city of Chicago?

-To answer the first question we plot the number of crimes per year from 2001 to 2015 (Figure 1) <sup></sup>^[See visualisations code at https://github.com/eugenividal/Chicago-Crime-Data-Analysis].
+To answer the first question we plot the number of crimes per year from 2001 to 2015 (Figure 1).
 The graph shows that crime in the city of Chicago has been decreasing year after year, with a continuous decline.

 ```{r fig, fig.cap="Crimes evolution 2001-2015", echo=FALSE, message=FALSE, warning=FALSE, out.extra='',fig.align='center'}
 # Create aggregated object